ohnosequences/sbt-s3-resolver/Readme.md

 You can set patterns using `.withPatterns(...)` method of `S3Resolver`. **Default are maven-style patterns** (just as in sbt), but you can change it with the convenience method `.withIvyPatterns`.

 ### S3 IAM policy

-If you want to publish artifacts to an s3 bucket you should have at least these permissions on the user you are using to publish.
+If you want to publish and resolve artifacts in an S3 bucket you should have at least these permissions on your AWS-user/role:

 ```json
 {